How to mine KASPA with GPU/FPGA/ASIC

 KAS Wallet

-If you do not have an KAS Wallet, you should obtain one.
-The easiest way is to create a web wallet at wallet.kaspanet.io
+If you do not have a KAS wallet, you should obtain one.
+The easiest way is to create a web wallet at

-It is also possible to use another wallet application.
-Please do not mine directly to exchange wallet.
+You can also use another wallet application.
+Please do not mine directly to an exchange wallet.

-The exchange address is not really yours.
-It belongs to the exchange.
+The exchange address is not yours permanently; it belongs to the exchange.

 Mining hardware